How to restore Windows Vista / 7 / 2008 using the Symantec Recovery Disk (SRD) and Restore Anyware (RAO)

 - Select Open Command Shell Window.

-- Type List Disk, and press Enter.
-This will display all disks in the system as seen by the SRD.
+- Type List Disk, then press Enter.
+This will display all available disks in the system.
 For this technote, we will be using Disk 0 as an example.
-(Note: if a disk in the machine is not listed or listed incorrectly, the disk controller driver may not be loaded.
+(Note: if a disk is not listed, the disk controller driver may not be loaded.
 If this is the case, go back to the main menu and use the load driver option to load drivers.
 Drivers must be 32-bit Vista or Windows 2008 in the SRD for BESR 2010 and SSR 2011).

-- Type Select Disk 0, and press Enter. (replace disk 0 with the disk number you are restoring to.)
-The message Disk 0 is now the selected disk will display
+- Type Select Disk #, and press Enter. (replace # with the disk number you are restoring to.)
+The message Disk # is now the selected disk will display

 Restoring a Windows 7 / 8 / 2008 / 2012 system:

-Restoring a system will comprise of two steps.
-The first step is to restore the System Reserved partition and the second step is the Operating System.
+Restoring a system will comprise of two steps: First, restore the System Reserved or EFI partition.
+Second, the Operating System partition.

-Perform the following steps to restore the System Reserved partition:
+To restore the System Reserved or EFI partition: